 National Day of Remembrance and Action on Violence Against Women

+Health-care workers are no strangers to violence and harassment against women.
 ONA is a strong advocate for violence prevention in our workplaces and in society.
-Health-care workers are no strangers to violence and harassment against women.
-Registered nurses and other health-care professionals face precarious and dangerous situations on the job each day.
-It is our goal, as the union for nurses and health-care professionals in Ontario, to work with employers, government and health system stakeholders to ensure our members’ workplaces are safe and free from harassment and violence.
+Registered nurses and health-care professionals face precarious and dangerous situations on the job each day.
+It is our goal, as the union for nurses and health-care professionals in Ontario, to work with employers, governments and health system stakeholders to ensure our members’ workplaces are safe and free from harassment and violence.

 The 16 Days of Activism Against Gender-Based Violence

-The 16 Days of Activism Against Gender-Based Violence begins on the International Day for the Elimination of Violence Against Women on November 25 and ends on International Human Rights Day on December 10.
+The 16 Days of Activism Against Gender-Based Violence begins on November 25 with the International Day for the Elimination of Violence Against Women and ends on December 10 with International Human Rights Day.
 It also includes the National Day of Remembrance and Action on Violence Against Women.
-The 16 Days of Activism is a time to both reflect on violence against women and to take action to end it.
+The 16 Days of Activism are an opportunity to come together to call out, speak up and renew our commitment to end gender-based violence.